Ukraine government websites hacked in 'global attack' | DW | 14.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Government sites were hit with an apparent hacking "attack," Ukrainian officials said.
-It was not immediately clear who was responsible for the breach.
+Government sites were hit with an apparent hack "attack," Ukrainian officials said.
+It is not immediately clear who is responsible for the breach.

-Websites belonging to a number of Ukrainian government ministries on Friday have been hit by what is believed to be a cyberattack.
+Websites belonging to a number of Ukrainian government ministries have been hit by what is believed to be a cyberattack, officials said on Friday.

 According to government sources, websites belonging to the Ministry of Foreign Affairs, State Emergencies Service and cabinet ministers were also affected.